2012 What Works for Latino Students in Higher Education

 The importance of college degree completion for U.S. society and economic competitiveness makes it imperative to improve educational outcomes for Latino students.
 Institutional leaders, educators, and policymakers who recognize this imperative are challenged to determine what they can do to improve educational outcomes for Latino students.

-More detailed information about these outstanding 2011 winners is included in this compendium.
+More detailed information about the 2012 awardees is included in this compendium.
 Also included is information about programs selected as finalists in each category and efforts in newer Latino communities to foster Latino student success.

 This compendium is a central component of the Examples of Excelencia initiative.
 By sharing what works we hope to prompt educators and policymakers to challenge the current status of Latino achievement in higher education and inspire these decision makers to work to increase Latino student success.
 All the programs profiled in this compendium are at the forefront of meeting the challenge of improving higher educational achievement for Latino students and we congratulate them for their current and continued efforts.